-Compumedics research and development (R&D) investment was slightly lower than the prior year at approximately 14% of sales for the 2018 financial year, which is about twice the industry standard.
+Compumedics research and development (R&D) investment was slightly lower than the prior year at approximately 13% of sales for the 2019 financial year, which is about twice the industry standard.
 Consequently, the Group has retained its technological leadership, with a strong pipeline of new and exciting upcoming product releases and upgrades.

 In order to ensure the Group operates as efficiently as possible a number of existing projects have concluded and new projects commenced during the financial year.
-These include moving some products to full turnkey production with specialist third party manufacturers where it is more economical and efficient to do so.
-The Group has also continued to streamline its logistical operations in Melbourne and the US as part of these activities.
+These include reviewing production location for its new range of products being released over the next 12 months.